Menopause And Anxiety: How Menopause Symptoms Can Impact Mental Health

 Additionally, experiencing menopausal symptoms (such as night sweats and hot flashes) can contribute to any unnerving feelings that people might experience as they undergo menopause.
 It also can become more challenging for many to sleep when transitioning to menopause, which may exacerbate symptoms.

-Tips for coping with anxiety disorders and menopause
+Tips for coping with symptoms of anxiety and menopause

 Generally speaking, one can address symptoms of anxiety disorder the same as they would if it occurred without the influence of menopause.
 Medication, therapy, mindfulness and journaling can all be considered as you evaluate which course of treatment you’ll start with.